The-X-School/Data-Filtering-Challenge/README.md

     ```

 4. Run the trained preselect model on the data.
-Make sure you are in `/Data-Filtering-Challenge` before running this.
+Make sure you are in `/Data-Filtering-Challenge/wesley` before running this.
     ```
     python run_preselect_filtering.py \
-    --input_path=detokenized/climblab/climblab.jsonl \
+    --input_path=detokenized/climblab2/climblab.jsonl \
     --model_path=model_function_calling_10k_wesley.bin \
-    --output_dir=preselect_detokenized \
+    --output_dir=preselect_detokenized3\
-    --threshold=0.79
+    --threshold=0.82
     ```

     The resulting data should be stored in `wesley/preselect_detokenized`, in a few jsonl files.
 It should already be in the right format to use to train the model.
 Our version of the train.sh script is located in the Data-Filtering-Challenge repository if needed to run training/evaluation with the data.